LawrenceKarasek/TicTacToe/README.md

 # Overview

 In this Tic Tac Toe app, I demonstrate the use of javascript ES6 functions in a UI app inlcuding reducer, filter, map, splice and findIndex.
-This also includes unit testing with multiple user interactions
+This also includes unit testing with multiple user events.

 # Project setup